A11

 Raypak External Control / Thermostat Input Fault

-Boiler shows A11; unit may not respond to thermostat or BMS call for heat.
+The boiler shows A11; the unit may not respond to a thermostat or BMS call for heat.

 Advertisements